• HOME

 Delegate.

-Ask your friends, family, and colleagues to give you clothes they don´t need anymore.
+Ask your friends, family, and colleagues at work to give you clothes they don’t need anymore.
 People like to help, and people like to feel needed.
-You will make all the people that give you clothes feel that they are making a difference too.
+You will make all the people that give you clothes feel that they’re making a difference too.

-Remember to let all the amazing people that donated clothes know where you have given it and how it was received.
-In this way, you´ll make a difference both for you and the children.
-But this will also have a great impact on the people you involve that you receive the clothes from.
+Remember to let all the amazing people that donated clothes know where you have given them and how it was received.
+In this way, you’ll not only make a difference to the children, but this will also have a great impact on the people you involve that you receive the clothes from.

 support only childrens homes that you trust to be a responsible traveler